kimmokal/Jetter/README.md

-# Jetter - A jet nanotuple producer from CMS MiniAOD data
+# Jetter - a Jet nanotuple producer from CMS MiniAOD

-This project is a CMSSW module producing mostly flat tuples from run 2 data/MC, to be used in DNN training.
+This project is a CMSSW module producing mostly flat tuples from run 2 data/MC

+(A little bit under construction)

 So far the code works on lxplus and CMSSW_8_0_6.